mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 of the outer
 steppe

-‘Small commander’ is a temporary rank but most officers who have commanded a vessel-herd go on to command other naval forces and thus retain their rank.
+'Small commander' is a temporary rank but most officers who have commanded a vessel-herd go on to command other naval forces and thus retain their rank.